 You can view or download the paper version of the questionnaire HERE.
 However, we strongly encourage you to request a copy directly from CoRDS.
 Also, please note that if you choose to print and complete this paper form, instead of requesting one directly from CoRDS, then you will be responsible for postage costs.

 Complete the Screening Form by answering each question and clicking SUBMIT at the bottom of the page.
 You will then be directed to the Login Setup screen.

 On this screen, a username will be generated for you based on your name.
 You will also be asked to create a password and set up a security question.
-Finally, click the login button to be logged in to your CoRDS Patient Registry Profile in order to begin the Questionnaire.
+After you create a password and set up a security question, you then click the login button to be logged in to your CoRDS Patient Registry Profile in order to begin the Questionnaire.